 As well as providing the highest level of education within the school, Glenalmond staff regularly share their expertise beyond the school.
 Every year a number of Glenalmond teachers are markers or examiners for SQA, IB, GCSE, A level and Associated Board (music) examinations, and in some cases are scrutineers and senior examiners for exam boards.
 Our staff adjudicate at music competitions at other schools.
 A member of staff is the Chief Instructor for Army Cadet Force Piping, and another is a Duke of Edinburgh Award Assessor.
 Each year Glenalmond serves as an examination centre for external candidates taking GCSE or A level exams, and occasionally as an examination centre for external music candidates.

-Our staff give lectures, public talks and presentations at conferences in specialist subjects, we have hosted the annual SCIS Classics, English and EAL Conferences, and our staff are involved in the training of probationer teachers.
+Our staff give lectures, public talks and presentations at conferences in specialist subjects and we have hosted the annual SCIS Classics and the Craigclowan French weekend.